 Basic Chemistry Personal Protective Equipment

 Safety is always top priority when working with chemicals – so let’s discuss lab safety equipment.
 It is crucial to analyze all dangers and risks prior to beginning any lab work.
 Personal protective equipment (PPE) is used to mitigate safety hazards.
-There are three types of PPE: hand, eye, and body protection.
+In general labs, there are three types of PPE: hand, eye, and body protection.

 1. Hand Protection – Gloves